-There can be many different reasons for a late period.
-Late or early periods are very common, especially in someone’s teens.
-Some people’s cycles only become regular years after their first period.
+There can be lots of reasons for a late period!
+Late or early periods are really common.
+Especially if someone’s a teenager or has just started getting their period.
+Lots of people only get regular periods years after their first one.

-Things like hormone levels, stress, diet, new birth control or exercise can all change a cycle.
-These can be especially common in teenagers as your body changes.
+Things like hormone levels, stress, birth control or exercise can all make someone’s period late.
+It’s even more common for this to happen in teenagers.
 Being stressed about pregnancy can also make your period late!

 I got my period after having sex.
 Is there a chance I could be pregnant?

-If you have your usual level of heaviness for the same amount of time as your periods usually last, you’re almost definitely not pregnant!
-If you’re still worried you might be pregnant, you can take a pregnancy test ten days after you had sex.
+If you have a period that’s similar to your other ones, then you’re probably not pregnant!
+But, if you’re worried you can always take a pregnancy test ten days after you’ve had sex.

 What are the early signs of pregnancy?

 The most common sign of pregnancy is a missed period.
-Any other signs of pregnancy will take a while to show up, usually at least a week or two.
-It’s important to know that early signs of pregnancy can also be signs of other medical issues, or not mean anything at all!
-The only way to know for sure is to take a pregnancy test.
-That being said, here are some of the other early signs of pregnancy:
+Other signs can take a week or two to show up.
+The early signs of pregnancy can also be signs of other health issues.
+They can also mean nothing at all!
+The only way to know for sure is by taking a pregnancy test.

 Where can I get a pregnancy test?

-If you think you might be pregnant, it’s simple to get a pregnancy test from a pharmacy.
-You can find pregnancy tests in the “family planning” aisle.
-Pregnancy tests usually cost $15-$20.
-You can also get accurate tests for much cheaper at dollar stores.
+You can get a pregnancy test from a pharmacy.
+They’re usually in the family planning isle.
+They cost around 15-20$.
+You can also get tests for cheaper at a dollar store.

-No matter how old you are, you can buy a pregnancy test.
-If you don’t feel comfortable buying one, you can always ask a friend or sibling or pretend it’s for someone else!
+You can buy a pregnancy test no matter how old you are!
+If you don’t feel comfortable buying one for yourself you can always ask a sibling or friend.
+You can also pretend it’s for someone else!

 You can also visit a clinic or CLSC to take a pregnancy test with a nurse.
-At a CLSC, the test is often free if you have RAMQ (Quebec health insurance).
-If you’re 14 or over, a nurse can give you a pregnancy test without having to tell your parents or guardians.
-If you’re under 14, the nurse may need permission from your parents or guardians.
-You can call 811 to find the nearest CLSC.
+If you have RAMQ health insurance you can take the test for free.
+If you’re over 14 a nurse can give you a pregnancy test without telling a guardian.
+You can call 811 or Info Santé to find the nearest CLSC.